stho32/CLR-Excercise/Logical-Verification-GPT.md

 Please always write down the question and then your answer for the specific case you are evaluating.

 Please also include a causal relation tree of the syllogistic statement you are checking in mermaid.

+## More Prompts

+### 1. Entity Existence

+- What is the subject, verb and object in this sentence : `your statement` .
+All 3 things are (most of the time) needed for a valid entity.
+-